cloudnative-pg/cloudnative-pg/docs/src/networking.md

 operator into cluster pods.
 You can find an example in the [`networkpolicy-example.yaml`](samples/networkpolicy-example.yaml) file in this repository.
-Note that you'll need to configure the cluster name to suit your setup.
+Please note, you'll need to adjust the cluster name to match your specific setup.

 ## Cross-cluster networking

-When [bootstrapping](bootstrap.md) from another cluster, or with the `externalClusters` section, there needs to be connectivity between the various clusters, object stores and namespaces involved.
+During [bootstrapping](bootstrap.md) from another cluster or when using the `externalClusters` section, ensure connectivity among all clusters, object stores, and namespaces involved.

 Again, we refer you to the [Kubernetes documentation](https://kubernetes.io/docs/concepts/services-networking/) for setup information.